 Traveling abroad and interacting with the global community results in greater tolerance of immigrants and immigration.

 Is international experience important for everyone? – Coldstreams Travel and Global Thinking: YES (and likely even for those in local businesses-see the above item)

-“Boomers” were born when fertility rates were near 4, while “Millennials” were born when fertility rates were below 2.0.
+“Boomers” were born when fertility rates were near 4, while “Millennials” (And Gen Z) were born when fertility rates were below 2.0.
 Boomers grew up in a high competition labor environment, with rapidly escalating home prices as they all grew of age simultaneously, creating excess demand versus supply.
 Because of this Boomers may view immigrants as job competitors.

 Millennials have far more global experience than Boomers – and from the above, those with more global experience are more tolerant, more open to diversity, and more open to immigration.
 The early wave of millennials is now in their 30s – simultaneous with a long-term labor shortage.
-Their own career opportunities are likely to be very good compared to their predecessor generation (contrary to doom and gloom reporting).
+Their own career opportunities are likely to be good compared to their predecessor generation (contrary to doom and gloom reporting).
 With less pressure on job options, more global experience, and more tolerance for international diversity it is likely that Millennials have a different perspective on immigrant workers than do many Boomers.